SayasCampos/Prueba06/README.md

 ## Build and Run

-Build this program and library with `cargo build`.
+This program uses Rocket, which requires Rust nightly.
+To build rustadio, first enable nightly if not already enabled and build the library with `cargo build`.
 You can run the program with `cargo run`.

+    rustup default nightly
+    cargo build
     cargo run

 To build or run an optimized version, use `cargo --release`.